 Tautly written, incredibly gripping, and told by an unforgettable narrator, The Dinner promises to be the topic of countless dinner party debates.
 Skewering everything from parenting values to pretentious menus to political convictions, this novel reveals the dark side of genteel society and asks what each of us would do in the face of unimaginable tragedy.

 10. Loose Balls: The Short, Wild Life of the American Basketball Association by Terry Pluto

 The ABA was born in 1967 and in nine tumultuous seasons introduced such legendary stars as Julius Erving, Connie Hawkins, George Gervin, and Moses Malone.
 Pluto, a basketball writer for the Akron Beacon Journal , spins an irreverent history in interview format of the league with the three-point shot, the slam dunk contest, the red, white, and blue ball.
 The ABA saga includes unsettled finances, ever-changing teams, and constant war with the more established National Basketball Association.
 As well as the stars, we meet the owners (Earl Foreman, John Y. Brown, and Charles O. Finley), the coaches (Hubie Brown, brother Larry Brown, Bob Bass, and Slick Leonard), the bad boys (Warren Jabali and John Brisker), the characters (Wendell Ladner and Marvin Barnes), and dozens of others.
 Well-told by participants, this is a history laced with humor from a league filled with fun.

-In addition to the summer reading essay, you will need to register on http://albert.io.com/signup/student and complete the multiple-choice portion of the AP Literature Practice Exam that has been assigned to you.
-Instructions for how to register are included in this packet of information.
+In addition to the summer reading essay, you will need to register on https://www.albert.io/signup/student and complete the multiple-choice portion of the AP Literature Practice Exam that has been assigned to you.
+Instructions for how to register are included below, as well as my Remind information.